Hassan-Zbib/expense-tracker/README.md

 <img src="./readme/title3.svg"/>

 > This design was planned before on paper, then moved to Figma app for the fine details.
-> Note that i didn't use any styling library or theme, all from scratch and using pure css modules
 > | Landing | Home/Search |
 > | -----------------| -----|
 > | ![Landing](https://github.com/julescript/spotifyndr/blob/master/demo/Landing_Page.jpg) | ![Home/Search](https://github.com/julescript/spotifyndr/blob/master/demo/Search_Page.jpg) |